mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

 ### Prepare required files

+- prepare the service config files
+  - clone the repo G-Node/BCCN_Conference from gin.g-node.org
+  - make sure to get the required annex content
-- clone the repo G-Node/BCCN_Conference from gin.g-node.org and copy the contents of `BC-latest/server-resources/config` to the `$PROJ_ROOT` directory on the server.
+  - copy the contents of `BC-latest/server-resources/config` to the `$PROJ_ROOT` directory on the server.
 - unzip `config/gogs/public.zip` at its location.
 - update the `.env` file content.
 - update the `docker-compose.yml` file.